meri-leeworthy/meri-garden-astro/src/posts/Design Justice - A Reading List.md

 ---
-title: Design Justice - A Reading List
+title: 'Design Justice - A Reading List'
-isPublished: true
+isPublished: 'true'
-date: "20240627"
+date: '20240627'
-tags:
+tags: 'design,political,notes'
-  - design
-  - political
-  - notes
+slug: 'design-justice-a-reading-list'
 ---

 “\[Design is] an ethical praxis of worldmaking” - Escobar, Designs for the Pluriverse